Fiat 900T: 900E (1980)

+Zastava 435/850A/900A

+In 1977 Zastava redesigned the Zastava 430, using the basis of the Fiat 900T.
+The biggest mechanical update was the use of a IPM 30 MGV carburetor, bumping up the power of the 767cc engine from 25hp to 30hp.
+The name was changed to Zastava 435.
+Body variants included: 435K (Minivan), 435F (Panel Van), 435FP (Panel Van with windows), 435T (Pickup), 435FM (Police vehicle), 435S (Ambulance).
+In 1980, the 435 was slightly updated, getting a coolant temperature gauge, and new taillights.
+That year the 435 gained the engine from the new Zastava 850, a 847cc unit developing 32hp, and was renamed to Zastava 850A.
+In 1985, the engine was changed to a 903cc 45hp unit, borrowed from the Yugo 45.
+The name was changed to Zastava 900A.
+A new better equipped model was also presented, called the 900AL (L standing for Luxury).
+This included: front seat headrests, better quality seats, better sound isolation, and black anti-glare plastic dashboard.
+Production of all variants ended in 1990.

 Models

 The 900E minibus was discontinued without a direct successor in 1981.
 Fiat kept producing the cargo versions until 1986, by which time Japanese microvans and trucks had taken over this market segment.
-Production continued at Zastava's Kragujevac plant until 1989-90.
-Zastava's 900 was available as a van (AK), pickup (F), double-cab pickup (AF), or minibus (AL).

-Fiat did not produce pickups at the time so third-party coach builders, such as the well-known Zagato and Viotti and Satae Ghiae specialists like Fissore, Moretti, Orlandi, Vignale, and Coriascoe Pasino would purchase 900T vans from the Fiat factory and convert them into campers and pickups, similar to the versions by Volkswagen.
-These companies cut away the rear body, added panels as needed to complete the conversion, and then resprayed the original colour.
+Fiat didn't produce pickups at the time so third party coach builders, including Coriasco and Fissore, would purchase 900T vans from the Fiat factory and convert them into pickups (and campers).
+These companies cut away the rear body and added panels as needed to complete the conversion, and then re-sprayed the car in the original color.
 Coriasco and Fissore stamped the rear of the body with their own vehicle identification number to the right of the original Fiat VIN, the numbers then being combined into a longer vehicle identification number on the title.
-The pickup version was very similar to the Volkswagen Combi, with raised rear bed, removable bed walls and large storage area accessible from either side underneath.
+The pickup version was very similar to the Volkswagen Combi, with a raised rear bed, removable bed walls, and large storage area accessible from either side underneath.